-Paul, the great apostle to the Gentiles, showed he was traveling toward sunrise when he wrote, "For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory; while we look not at the things which are seen, but at the things which are not seen: for the things which are etemporal; but the things which are not seen are eternal" (2 Cor.
+Paul, the great apostle to the Gentiles, showed he was traveling toward sunrise when he wrote, "For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory; while we look not at the things which are seen, but at the things which are not seen: for the things which are seen are eternal" (2 Cor.
 4:17-18).
 Paul was looking ahead.
 Though living in the present he was looking at the future.